jweinst1/SHA-256-Tree/README.md

 This implementation uses a data structure optimized for hashing larger files and deferring expensive calls to `free()` until after the entire checksum is calculated.

+This is accomplished by usage a garbage stack, and not freeing any hold hash nodes until the final checksum is completed.

 ### HashListing

 The first process in this implementation is to turn a document into 1MB hashed chunks, which is essentially a linked list of hashes.
 Here is an example debug-representation of that.